nam-301/culturabinaria/README.md

 This place is a **repository** (it is a bit like a shared folder everyone can contribute to and download the materials from) that contains curricula, syllabi and especially materials to do classroom activities of an ongoing digital literacy course for **low-educated asylum seekers and migrants**.

+It is intended for:

+* sharing the effort of creating teaching materials

+* helping other teachers who may reuse the materials that they will find here.

+# What do we need?

+We are looking for teachers or tech entusiasts who are willing to create teaching materials and put them online.

+You will find a LIST of the materials we need here.

 # How can you get involved?

-It is a lot of work to come up with new teaching materials and to make them!

-We are looking for teachers or tech entusiasts who are willing to create simple materials and put them online.

-You will find an example of the type of subjects the materials should address here

 (An example is: how do I teach my class that a browser is a kind of software (we've covered what software is in a previous lesson) and that there are many browsers out there (for example Firefox, Chrome, Safari ..) that do one and the same thing (i.e. enablig you to surf the Internet?)